The next Buddha will be a Sangha.Thich Nhat Hanh

 We believe that differences in race, ethnicity, gender identity, sexuality, cultural heritage and background, religion and spirituality, physical and intellectual abilities, and life experiences in our community contribute positively to all dimensions of Rainbow Circle.

-Rainbow Circle is part of a volunteer, lay Sangha movement focused on strengthening meditation practice in our communities.
-We’re surrounded by the monasteries and monastics in the Plum Village tradition of Buddhism sustaining the depth and richness of our tradition.
-We have the beautiful mirror of the Five- and Fourteen- Mindfulness Trainings to challenge us on the path.
+Rainbow Circle is part of a lay Sangha movement focused on strengthening meditation practice in our communities.
+We’re surrounded by the monasteries and monastics in the Plum Village tradition of Buddhism, sustaining the depth and richness of our practice.
+We use the raft of the Five- and Fourteen- Mindfulness Trainings to help us cross over to the other shore — the shore of peace, freedom, and well-being.
 Our tradition welcomes diversity and engagement with social justice.
 We do this work without seeking personal profit or power.

 Alone we are vulnerable, but with brothers and sisters to work with, we can support each other.
 We cannot go to the ocean as a drop of water—we would evaporate before reaching our destination.
 But if we become a river, if we go as a Sangha, we are sure to arrive at the ocean…